Muskulee/RNAT/README.md

 ## How To Change App Name
 In Package.json change the app name:

-"name": "Whatever You Want To Anme Your App Goes Here",
+"name": "Whatever You Want To Name Your App Goes Here",

 ## For Android: